globaltravelreport/global-travel-report/content/articles/explore-the-shanghai-cruise-culture-tourism-festival.md

 ---
 title: Explore the Shanghai Cruise Culture & Tourism Festival
-summary: >-
-  Shanghai's Cruise Culture and Tourism Festival is set to enchant travelers with its unique blend of cultural festivities and breathtaking sea voyages....
+summary: "  Shanghai's Cruise Culture and Tourism Festival is set to enchant travelers with its unique blend of cultural festivities and breathtaking sea voyages...."
 date: '2025-05-02T22:57:45.905Z'
 country: China
 type: Cultural Festivals